 People sometimes don’t realize fluids such as oil-based paint or pesticides or even poison peanuts designed to kill rodents are hazardous.
 Labels don’t specifically say, “Household Hazardous Material.”
 Instead, people should look for words such as “dangerous,” “caution” or “poisonous,” which can indicate the product is an HHM.

-After the recycling center receives HHMs, the products are identified and put into bulk, DOT-certified containers with other chemicals in the same category.
+After the RCC receives HHMs, the products are identified and put into bulk, DOT-certified containers with other chemicals in the same category.
 Then a specialized vendor comes in, seals the containers and takes them to be disposed of.
 The state of Iowa has a program to help cover some of the disposal costs.

 Vigdal said he also suggests that instead of needing to dispose of products that people simply use up what they purchase.